-Mr. Gorman became CEO in January 2010 and Chairman in January 2012.
-He joined the Firm in February 2006 and was named Co-President in December 2007.
+James P. Gorman is Chairman and CEO of Morgan Stanley.
+He became CEO in January 2010 and Chairman in January 2012.
+He joined the firm in February 2006 and was named Co-President in December 2007.

-Among his civic activities, Mr. Gorman serves as a Director of the Federal Reserve Bank of New York and the Council on Foreign Relations, Co-Chair of the Board of Overseers of the Columbia Business School, and is a member of the Monetary Authority of Singapore International Advisory Panel, the Business Council, and the Board of the Institute of International Finance.
+Among his civic activities, Mr. Gorman serves as a Director of the Council on Foreign Relations, and Co-Chair of the Board of Overseers of the Columbia Business School, and is a member of the Financial Services Forum, Business Council and the Business Roundtable.

-Federal Reserve Board, Co-Chairman of the Partnership for New York City, Chairman of the Board of the Securities Industry and Financial Markets Association, and Co-Chairman of the Business Committee of the Metropolitan Museum of Art.
+He formerly served as a Director of the Federal Reserve Bank of New York, President of the Federal Advisory Council to the U.S. Federal Reserve Board, Co-Chairman of the Partnership for New York City, Chairman of the Board of the Securities Industry and Financial Markets Association and Co-Chairman of the Business Committee of the Metropolitan Museum of Art.

 Born in Australia, Mr. Gorman received BA and law degrees from the University of Melbourne, and an MBA degree from Columbia University